CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_InfantandToddlerNutrition_faqs_html.md

 * Skin pigmentation: darker skin types.

-Talk with your child’s doctor or nurse if you would like help making sure your child is getting enough vitamin D.
+Talk with your childaÌ‚â‚¬TMs doctor or nurse if you would like help making sure your child is getting enough vitamin D.